_

-Calculating the ROI of Investing in a Vacation Rental Dome (Or, How Our Geodesic Dome Really Paid Off!)
+Calculating The ROI of Investing in a Vacation Rental Dome (or How Our Geodesic Dome Really Paid Off!).

 Does it make financial sense to use a geodesic dome for a vacation rental?